dimonich00/HF/README.md

 ## What does this project do?

-This project is a computational tool designed to calculate the electronic energy of simple molecules using the Hartree-Fock method.
-The Hartree-Fock method is a fundamental quantum chemistry algorithm that approximates the solution to the Schrödinger equation by considering electron-electron interactions in a mean-field approach.
+One of the primary methods in a chemist's toolkit for predicting the properties of chemical compounds is quantum-chemical calculations.
+These calculations are usually performed using specialized software packages (Gaussian, Orca, Gammes).
+There are also Python packages designed for these purposes, such as PySCF and Psi4.
+However, using each of these requires knowledge of specific syntax, which can be challenging to navigate.
+Therefore, the goal of this project is to develop a Python wrapper that accepts an executable file containing the name of the software package to be used and the description of the method to be applied for the molecular calculation.
+This executable file is based on the structure of the executable files used by the Orca package, making it familiar to computational chemists.

 The tool will:
-- Accept input molecular geometries and basis sets.
+- Accept input file with parameters (package, method, basis set and molecule).
-- Compute the Hartree-Fock energy using iterative self-consistent field (SCF) optimization.
+- Call chosen library with parameters from input file.
-- Optionally output intermediate results, such as overlap matrices and molecular orbitals.
+- Print results in a console output or output file.

 ---

 ## What kind of input data does it expect?

-- **Molecular structure**: A list of atoms and their 3D Cartesian coordinates (e.g., in XYZ format).
+- **Molecular structure**: A list of atoms and their 3D Cartesian coordinates (e.g., in [XYZ format](https://en.wikipedia.org/wiki/XYZ_file_format)).
 - **Basis set**: A predefined basis set (e.g., STO-3G or 6-31G) to describe the atomic orbitals.

 ---

 ## What kind of output can the user expect?

-- The computed Hartree-Fock energy of the molecule in atomic units (Hartree).
+- The computed energy of the molecule in atomic units (Hartree).
 - Convergence information for the SCF optimization process.
 - Optionally, a visualization of molecular orbitals and electron densities (if visualization tools are integrated).